skagr/notebook-navigator/README.md

 ## 12 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](https://github.com/johansan/notebook-navigator/blob/main/LICENSE) file for details.
+This project is licensed under the Notebook Navigator License Agreement - see the [LICENSE](https://github.com/johansan/notebook-navigator/blob/main/LICENSE) file for details.